 Adesola Adegboye is working on genetic programming and a new technique in algorithmic trading, called directional changes.
 He is jointly supervised by Dr Colin Johnson and me.
 He started in February 2016.

 Previous PhD student(s)Sam Cramer worked on genetic programming and weather derivatives.
 He was jointly supervised by Professor Alex Freitas and myself.
-He started in October 2013 and graduated in 2017.
+He started in October 2013 and successfully defended his thesis in September 2017.

 Modules that I am currently involved (in one way or the other, e.g. lecturer, class supervisor, project supervisor):

 - CO334-People and Computing